-5. RELATED WORK
+5. Related Work

-The cell phone industry has seen growing concern over security in phone applications and hardening against viruses and other malware.
-The Symbian Signed initiative offers to digitally "sign" applications for use on Symbian OS devices [31].
-This may help to verify participating software integrity but only at increased development cost and complexity.
-Certification systems lack scalability as the quantity of code produced in successful application development inevitably outstrips review resources.
-Ultimately malware may infiltrate a system through means other than a user's active installation.
-The real goal is to limit malicious behavior with the assumption that malware will eventually have a chance to execute.
+There has recently been growing activity in the cell phone industry regarding security in cell phone applications and hardening of cell phone systems against viruses and other malware.
+One example is the Symbian Signed initiative to digitally "sign" applications for use on Symbian OS devices [33].
+Although this can help to verify the integrity of participating software it entails increased development costs and complexity.
+Also, as with any certification-based system it is not scalable.
+Any successful application development will promote increasing code quantities that inevitably outstrip available code review resources.
+Signing may limit the applications a user may voluntarily install, but ultimately malware may infiltrate a system through means other than a user's active installation.
+Again the real problem is limiting and even stopping the malicious behavior of viruses and malware, given the assumption that malware will eventually have a chance to execute.

-Many techniques have been proposed to defend against buffer overflow attacks, including implementation of non-executable stack areas [25], placement of canary marker values on the stack [5], encryption of pointer values in memory [4].
-The approaches entail various levels of effectiveness and performance impact, and have various shortcomings including the failure to actually implement such defenses, such as the lack of a non-executable heap on the Apple iPhone Mac OS X system [18, 13].
-Auditing code to identify common vulnerabilities, either by hand [9, 24], or by automated methods [7, 37], has proven prohibitively costly [16, 10].
-Indeed, writing correct code seems the most difficult defense to implement, with United States Computer Emergency Readiness Team (US-CERT) statistics showing an increase from 1,090 vulnerabilities reported in 2000 to over 4,200 in the first three quarters of 2005 alone [34].
-Intrusion Detection Systems (IDS) have focused on monitoring system behavior to detect violations of security policy, with the goal of terminating suspect anomalous behavior [15].
-The Address Space Layout Randomization (ASLR) technique, used in the PaX Linux kernel patch, looks to randomize code footprint by inserting random memory gaps before areas such as the stack and heap base.
-Attacks become less likely to successfully execute and more detectable due to the behavior pattern of failed attacks [26].
+Many techniques have been proposed to defend against buffer overflow attacks, including implementation of non-executable stack areas [27], placement of canary marker values on the stack [6], encryption of pointer values in memory [5].
+The approaches entail various levels of effectiveness and performance impact, and have met with various proposed shortcomings or defeats, including the failure to actually implement such well-accepted defenses.
+A stunning example is the most recent Mac OS X system on the Apple iPhone, which simply failed to implement a non-executable heap [20, 14].
+Attempts to audit code to identify common vulnerabilities, either by hand [10, 26], or by automated methods [8, 39], such as searching for the use of unsafe library functions, have proven costly, sometimes prohibitively so [17, 11].
+Indeed, writing correct code seems the most difficult defense to implement, with United States Computer Emergency Readiness Team (US-CERT) statistics showing an increase from 1,090 vulnerabilities reported in 2000 to over 4,200 in the first three quarters of 2005 alone [36].
+Given a successful attack, Intrusion Detection Systems (IDS) have focused on detecting violations of security policy by monitoring and analyzing some characteristic of system behavior, with the goal of identifying, reporting on, and ultimately terminating anomalous behavior that may be indicative of an attack [16].

+Actual randomization of the otherwise predictable code footprint of software has been considered in techniques such as Address Space Layout Randomization (ASLR), which inserts random memory gaps before the stack base and heap base (and optionally other memory areas such as the mmap() base).
+Attacks become less likely to succeed in executing a malicious payload and more detectable due to the behavior pattern of failed attacks (typically program crashes) [28].
+PaX is a patch for Linux kernels that, among other security measures, employs ASLR.